A class of $2$-local finite spectra which admit a $v_2^1$-self-map: Realization of

 as an $A$-module. \end{thm} For this we need to compute $Ext_{A}^{*,*}(B_2, \Ft)$.
 For any $A$-module $M$ there is a Bousfield-Kan spectral sequence

-which is also otherwise known as the algebraic-$\tmf$ spectral sequence (see \cite{BHHM, BEM}).
-We will abbreviate the name to `alg-$\tmf$ SS' for the rest of the paper. \begin{notn}To save space we will abbreviate $Ext_{A(2)}^{*,*}(N, \Ft)$ to $Ext_{A(2)}^{*,*}(N)$ and $Ext_{E(Q_2)}^{*,*}(K, \Ft)$ to $Ext_{E(Q_2)}^{*,*}(K)$, where $N$ is an $A(2)$-module and $K$ is an $E(Q_2)$-module. \end{notn} \begin{warn} The name `algebraic-$\tmf$ spectral sequence' is due to the fact that $H^*(\tmf) = A\modmod A(2)$.
-However, there are similar spectral sequences involving $A\modmod A(n)$ for $n\geq3$, which are not realizable topologically.
+where $\overline{A \modmod A(2)}$ is the augmentation ideal, i.e. the kernel of the map This spectral sequence is also otherwise known as the algebraic-$\tmf$ spectral sequence (see \cite{BHHM, BEM}).
+We will abbreviate the name to `alg-$\tmf$ SS' for the rest of the paper. \begin{notn}To save space, we will suppress copies of $\Ft$ in Ext groups, abbreviating $Ext_{A(2)}^{*,*}(N, \Ft)$ to $Ext_{A(2)}^{*,*}(N)$ and $Ext_{E(Q_2)}^{*,*}(K, \Ft)$ to $Ext_{E(Q_2)}^{*,*}(K)$, where $N$ is an $A(2)$-module and $K$ is an $E(Q_2)$-module. \end{notn} \begin{warn} The name `algebraic-$\tmf$ spectral sequence' is due to the fact that $H^*(\tmf) = A\modmod A(2)$.
+However, there are similar spectral sequences involving $A\modmod A(n)$ for $n\geq3$, despite the fact that these $A$-modules are not realizable topologically.
 We point this out so that readers are aware of the fact that the results in this paper do not rely on the theory of $\tmf$ per se, unlike some other results on $v_2$-self-maps of finite complexes (such as the results of \cite{BEM, BHHM, BP}). \end{warn} In \cite{DM82} (also see \cite[\S$5$ ]{BHHM}), it has been proved that as an $A(2)$-module

+where $N_1(j)$ is the $j$-th Brown-Gitler module \cite{Goe83}. $N_1(0) \iso \Ft$ is precisely the image of the unit map.
+As a result we have